itwasntandy/LogProcessor/README.md

 An access log processor which produces a CSV file of key performance metrics for URIs.
 It's reasonably quick - parsing 1M lines in ~7 seconds.
+Now reworked to use the java.util.function.Consumer interface, so can deal with very large files - as it no longer reads the whole file into memory.